Bayesian estimation of a bivariate copula using the Jeffreys prior: Introduction

-Copulas have received considerable attention over the last years because of their increasing use in multiple fields such as environmental studies, genetics, data networks and simulation.
-They are also currently one of the hot topics in quantitative finance and insurance, see for instance \cite{Genest:3}.
-Since it is precisely the copula that holds the dependence structure among various random quantities, estimating a copula is part of many techniques employed in these fields.
-For instance, in Risk Measurement, the \textit{Value-at-Risk (VaR)} is computed by simulating asset (log)returns from an estimated copula.
-Further financial examples in which copulas are estimated are provided in the books written by \cite{Cherubini:1}, and \cite{Trivedi:1}.
-In this paper, we provide new generic methodology for estimating copulas, and that, in a Bayesian framework.
+Copulas have received considerable attention recently because of their increasing use in multiple fields such as environmental studies, genetics and data networks.
+They are also currently very popular in quantitative finance and insurance; see Genest \textit{et al.} \cite{Genest3}.
+Since it is precisely the copula that describes the dependence structure among various random quantities, estimating a~copula is part of many techniques employed in these fields.
+For instance, in risk measurement, the \textit{value at risk (VaR)} is computed by simulating asset log returns from a fitted joint distribution, for which the dependence structure between the assets is modelled by a copula.
+Further financial examples in which copulas are estimated are provided in Embrechts \textit{et al.} \cite{Embrechts03} and the books written by Cherubini~\textit{et~al.}~\cite{Cherubini1}, McNeil \textit{et al.} \cite{McNeil05} and Trivedi and Zimmer \cite{Trivedi1}.
+In this paper, we provide new generic methodology for estimating copulas within a Bayesian framework.

-Let us first recall that a bivariate copula $C$ is a distribution function on $S=[0,1]\times[0,1]$ with uniform margins.
-In particular, copulas are Lipschitz continuous and form an equicontinuous family.
-They are bounded by the so-called Fr\'{e}chet-Hoeffding copulas, that is
+Let us first recall that a bivariate copula $C$ is a cumulative distribution function on $S=[0,1]\times[0,1]$ with uniform margins.
+In this paper, we denote the space of all copulas by $\mathcal C$.
+Every $C\in\mathcal C$ is Lipschitz continuous, with a common Lipschitz constant equal to one: